Tetsuya Endo (wrestler): Pro-Wrestling Noah (2023-Present)

+Team 2000X (January–May 2025)

 On January 2, 2025 at New Year Reboot, Endo announced that he would start working regularly for NOAH, before declaring that he would win all titles in NOAH.
 Later that night, Endo challenged Manabu Soya to a title match for the GHC National Championship.
 At the event, on January 11, Team 2000 X interfered in the match, with Endo picking up Yoshitatsu's tonfa, before hitting Soya with it and performing a shooting star press to become the new champion.
 Afterwards, he was accepted into Team 2000 X, turning heel in the process.
 He lost the title back to Soya on February 11.
 On April 14, Endo was confronted by Jun Akiyama and Takashi Sugiura in a post-match interview, as Sugiura stated that he wanted Akiyama's help to bring Endo back to the correct path.
 Sugiura stated that he wanted to team with Akiyama in doing so, leading to a match on May 3, at Memorial Voyage in Kokugikan, where he and Owadasan were defeated by Akiyama and Sugiura.